hliscorp/php-security-api/README.md

 ## Installation

-This library is fully PSR-4 compliant and only requires PHP7.1+ interpreter and SimpleXML extension.
-For installation run:
+First choose a folder, associate it to a domain then write this command in its folder using console:

 ```console
 composer require lucinda/security
 ```

-Create a *configuration.xml* file holding configuration settings (see [configuration](#configuration) above) and a *index.php* file (see [getting results](#getting-results) above) in project root with following code:
+Then create a *configuration.xml* file holding configuration settings (see [configuration](#configuration) above) and a *index.php* file (see [getting results](#getting-results) above) in project root with following code:

 ```php
 require(__DIR__."/vendor/autoload.php");